martinaalvera/Documentation/qs_encryption.rst

 Cryptographic keys should never be transmitted in the clear.
 For this reason during Galaxy deployment user intervention is required.

-Data privacy is granted through LUKS file system encryption: user will be required to insert a password to encrypt/decrypt data directly on the virtual instance during its deployment, avoiding any interaction with the cloud administrator(s).
+Data privacy is granted through LUKS storage encryption: user will be required to insert a password to encrypt/decrypt data directly on the virtual instance during its deployment, avoiding any interaction with the cloud administrator(s).

 An e-mail is sent to the e-mail address configured in the ``Galaxy Configuration`` section.